Deepto41/Deepta_Dutta/README.md

 With hands-on experience in both front-end and back-end technologies, I specialize in delivering **high-quality, maintainable code** and **seamless user experiences**.

-- ⚛️ Modern JavaScript frameworks like ReactJS
+- ⚛️ Modern JavaScript frameworks like React.JS
 - 🎨 Responsive & modern design with TailwindCSS
 - 🛠️ REST API integration & server-side development with Node.js